SAP-archive/teched2021-ANA260/exercises/Section 11 - Digital Boardroom/README.md

 ![11-62](https://user-images.githubusercontent.com/92877810/140398512-f1e1dfc4-61aa-49fe-9f6d-3867acea2550.png)

 🚩We can see that the dashboard has updated to reflect our Clothing Product Category.
-We can see that based on the table, MEE has the highest contribution to our Revenue.
 Let's further filter down our data to focus on the MEE region.

 106. Click **Filter** in the **Action Bar**